King Vidor: Metro and Peg o' My Heart (1922)

 Film producer Louis B. Mayer engaged Vidor to direct Broadway actress Laurette Taylor in a film version of her famous juvenile role as Peg O'Connell in Peg o' My Heart, written by her husband J. Hartley Manners.
 Despite viewing screen tests supplied by director D. W. Griffth, Vidor was anxious that the aging Taylor (born 1884) would not be convincing as her 18-year-old stage character on screen.
 Biographer Marguerite Courtney describes their first encounter:

-in [her] frowzy wig and dead white makeup, the famous star looked closer to forty than eighteen.
-At the first sight of Laurette [Vidor] experienced acute relief.
+in [her] frowzy wig and dead white makeup, the famous star looked closer to 40 than 18.
+At the first sight of Laurette, [Vidor] experienced acute relief.
 She came toward him smiling, and his camera-minded eye saw at once a face all round and animated, essentially youthful.
-Pumping her hand he burst out impulsively "For Heaven's sake, let's make a test with your own lovely hair!"
+Pumping her hand, he burst out impulsively, "For Heaven's sake, let's make a test with your own lovely hair!"

 The process of adapting the stage version to film was nevertheless fraught with difficulties, complicated by a romantic attachment between director and star.
 The final product proved cinematically "lifeless".

-Pleased with Peg o' My Heart box-office receipts, Mayer matched Vidor and Taylor again, resulting in a second feature film success, Happiness (1923) also written by Manners, with Taylor playing a charming Pollyanna-like character.
-The film would mark Vidor's final collaboration with the couple.
+Pleased with Peg o' My Heart box-office receipts, Mayer matched Vidor and Taylor again, resulting in a second feature-film success, Happiness (1923), also written by Manners, with Taylor playing a charming Pollyanna-like character.
+The film marked Vidor's final collaboration with the couple.

 Next, Vidor was entrusted to direct Mayer's top female star Clara Kimball Young in The Woman of Bronze, a 1923 melodrama that resembled the formulaic films he had created with Florence Vidor at Vidor Village.